Magnitus-/UserProperties/README.md

 Returns true if 'Value' returns true when passed to the 'Descriptor' of 'Field', else it returns false.

+- Instance.GenAll()

+Returns an array of all fields

 - Instance.GenHash()

 Returns an array of all fields that are hashable (not Retrievable and Private)